 What's the fastest broadband in the UK?

-The fastest mainstream provider in the UK is currently Virgin Media (www,VirginMedia.com), which offers packages of up to 30Mb, 60Mb or 100Mb.
-It's not always the cheapest option, but if it's pure speed you want, it's most certainly one you should consider.
+Virgin Media (www.virginmedia.com) has the fastest widely-available broadband in the UK, offering download of up to 300Mb.
+It's not a cheap option, but if it's pure speed you want, it's most certainly the one for you.

-Not that the other providers are slouches, mind you.
-All of the major UK providers now offer fibre optic broadband, be it BT Infinity (www.BT.com), TalkTalk (www.TalkTalk.co.uk), Plusnet (www.Plus.net) or Sky (www.Sky.com), each offering speeds of up to 38Mb or 76Mb.
+Not that the country's other major providers are slouches, mind you.
+All of them now offer fibre optic broadband, with BT (www.BT.com), Plusnet (www.plus.net), Sky (www.sky.com) and TalkTalk (www.talktalk.co.uk) all offering packages with download speeds of up to 76Mb.

 What broadband speed do I need?